 2. How many years have you been in role at The Dow Chemical Company and what exactly do you do on a regular basis?

 I’ve been in my current role for nearly three years.
 This role has been a constantly evolving and challenging role that I’ve enjoyed greatly.
 Initially, I was hired to be the North American Subject Matter Expert in the Oracle Eloqua Automated Marketing tool.
-In that capacity I have created close to 100 marketing campaigns which generated hundreds of leads and contributed to sales, and ultimately, profit for the company.
+In that capacity, I have created close to 100 marketing campaigns that generated hundreds of leads and contributed to sales, and ultimately, profit for the company.
+I also needed to make sure I was ahead of the competition in the role so I was constantly looking into the solutions companies like Sureshot offer for Eloqua that may take the campaigns to the next level.
 I have enjoyed the opportunity to enable many Dow businesses to use this tool to its full capacity within their own businesses, allowing them to target their customers and prospects more closely.
 The other side of this job is less marketing related, and more technology based.
 This past year I’ve served as a product owner for a new mobile application – meaning I am the middle-woman between the techy folks and the sales folks, helping them to build a mobile app that will be a user friendly way to generate more sales for the company.
 I’ve loved this new opportunity – it has challenged me in more ways than I would have ever expected.
 It’s also opened me up to different career paths that I likely wouldn’t have thought I’d be good at prior to working on these projects.

 3. Outside of work I know you do a ton of amazing things including lifting?
 Can you share more about how you got involved in this and what does this mean for you?